bigskysoftware/grugbrain.dev/index.md

 # <a name="grug-on-closures"></a>[Closures](#grug-on-closures)

-grug like closures for right job and that job usually abstracting operation of collection of objects
+grug like closures for right job and that job usually abstracting operation over collection of objects

 grug warn closures like salt, type systems and generics: small amount go long way, but easy spoil things too much use